 What, Or Where, Is The Zone?

 Competing in sport, or even coaching it, brings with it a variety of emotions and mental experiences.
-Rightly or wrongly the positive ones have often been referred to as ‘the zone’.
-It’s not uncommon for athletes to say “I was in the zone today”.
-One of the more common requests we get is “can you help me get into the zone”?
+Rightly or wrongly, the positive ones have often been called ‘the zone’.
+It’s not uncommon for athletes to say, “I was in the zone today.”
+One of our common requests is, “Can you help me get into the zone?”.

-The Zone and its cousin Flow are both describing a kind of effortless optimal performance.
-For both our internal process are not getting in the way of us being able to execute our skills to the best of our abilities.
+The Zone and its cousin, Flow, describe effortless optimal performance.
+In both, internal processes do not prevent us from executing our skills to the best of our abilities.
+And typically, consistency prevails.

 These same internal experiences more commonly create barriers to effective performance.
-They can test an individual’s mental toughness by challenging their ability to self-regulate and manage these experiences constructively.
-Note the idea of “self-regulation” because we want our clients to develop the skills to do this on their own.
-Relying on others (which includes us as their performance psychologist) for this is a short term solution only.
+They can test individuals’ mental toughness by challenging their ability to self-regulate and manage these experiences constructively.
+Note the idea of “self-regulation” because we want our clients to develop the skills to do this independently.
+Relying on others (including us as their performance psychologist) is a short-term solution only.

-The widely used Yerkes-Dodson Inverted U Stress Curve used to suggest that we should try and always be somewhat aroused.
-In other words, some nerves are better than no nerves before or during pressure situations.
+The widely used Yerkes-Dodson Inverted U Stress Curve suggests that we should always try to be somewhat aroused.
+In other words, some nerves are better than others before or during pressure.

 The Relaxed Competition Mindset

-When we find ourselves getting too caught up in one of the zones we can lose this balance.
-With this, our abilities can be impaired and we can experience distress, reducing the opportunity for optimal performance.
+When we get too caught up in one of the zones, we can lose this balance.
+This can impair our abilities and cause distress, reducing the opportunity for optimal performance.

 Being Outside Of The Zone

-While each person is different, the way we respond to adversity can actually be quite universal.
-In such situations, people tend to become much more aware of their self-talk as well as their physiological state.
-“Oh my, I can actually feel my heart racing” for example.
+While each person is different, how we respond to adversity is universal.
+In such situations, people tend to become much more aware of their self-talk and physiological state.
+“Oh my, I can actually feel my heart racing,” for example.

-When we first notice our thinking or physiology shifting in an unhelpful manner, using strategies such as mindfulness can prove effective.
+When we first notice our thinking or physiology shifting unhelpfully, strategies such as mindfulness can prove effective.

-When these experiences become too intense, trying to challenge our thoughts or become more aware of our body can be like we are putting fuel on an already burning fire.
-This is where the third zone (the outer zone) can become useful in helping us to manage.
+When these experiences become too intense, trying to challenge our thoughts or become more aware of our bodies can feel like adding fuel to an already burning fire.
+This is where the third zone (the outer zone) can become useful in helping us manage.

 The Five Senses

-For touch, individuals competing outdoors might consider pulling out some of the grass from the field.
+Individuals competing outdoors might consider pulling out some grass from the field for the sense of touch.
 Or tightly gripping a towel and noticing the feeling.
 What about taste?
-Eating as part of a pre-match routine can help but instead of quickly consuming the food, notice the flavours more.
+Eating as part of a pre-match routine can help, but instead of quickly consuming the food, notice the flavours more.
 For each mouthful or while chewing gum, try to notice the release of flavour with each bite.
-With the sense of smell, noticing any smells in our environment such as muscle rub creams.
-For sight, individuals may ask themselves how many colours can they notice around them.
+With the sense of smell, we notice any smells in our environment, such as muscle rub creams.
+For sight, individuals may ask themselves how many colours they can notice around them.
 Or how many people can they count wearing hats?
-For hearing, listening to music as part of a pre-match routine can really help get your head out of the way.
+Listening to music as part of a pre-match routine can really help get your head out of the way.

 It’s Also A Matter of Timing

-It should be noted that we don’t want to be considering these things while trying to execute skills.
-In other words, the majority of the Relaxed Competition Mindset work is down before we start competing.
+It should be noted that we don’t want to consider these things while trying to execute skills.
+In other words, the majority of the Relaxed Competition Mindset work should be done before we start competing.

 Ultimately, that’s the key.
 We want to be able to shift our attention and focus where necessary to restore balance and composure to your internal state.
 In doing so, we remove some internal barriers to performance, which puts us in a position to meet our performance potential.

-If you’d like our help Getting Into The Zone then below are few ways to contact us:
+If you’d like our help Getting Into The Zone, then below are a few ways to contact us:

 - Via email at [email protected]